real-logic/benchmarks/README.md

 5. Once the execution is finished an archive file with the results will be downloaded to the local machine.
 By default, it will be placed under the `scripts` directory in the project folder.

-Here is an example of a wrapper script to the Aeron echo benchmarks.
+Here is an example of a wrapper script for the Aeron echo benchmarks.
 _NB: All the values in angle brackets (`<...>`) will have to be replaced with the actual values._
 ```bash
 # SSH connection properties